whitneyburton/portfolios/students/1701-back/josh_thompson/20170505-josh-thompson-m2.md

 #### **Playing a Part**

-I led a spike on how to reach out to people via email, setting up coffee dates, and how to handle them once they're scheduled.
+1. I led a spike on how to reach out to people via email, setting up coffee dates, and how to handle them once they're scheduled.
 There were ~40 people there. (!!!), and everyone said they enjoyed it and found it helpful.
+[Notes for the spike here](https://gist.github.com/josh-works/758e4d7babb082e446c888d8e00a40c2)

-I paired with mod-1 students 2-3/x week, and joined in some group discussions as they were studying more complex topics, like hashes.
+2. I paired with mod-1 students 2-3/x week, and joined in some group discussions as they were studying more complex topics, like hashes.

+3. Before their mod started, I shared [these thoughts(gist)](https://gist.github.com/josh-works/9366bece56a2b10a814ec727a8f6b45e) in their channel, and also heard that this was a useful guide.
+Also: [Learning how to learn](https://gist.github.com/josh-works/ea3be735b150710017f28baf75703407)
+4. I got proactive in inviting folks from mods 1/2 Frontend/backend out to the park near Turing for lunch.
+Some days we had more than 20 people out there, and a few folks thanked me for taking the initiative to invite everyone out.
+For just the "price" of a few slack messages in their channel, I was pleased with the result.

 ------------------